 While grant-funded projects come and go, our commitment to the overall health and wellness of the region, through our work in these four key population health strategy areas, remains strong:

 - Data collection & analysis

 What are our Population Health Priorities?

 Our approach to improving population health in the North Country is multi-faceted.
 To gauge the unique health concerns of our region, we conduct thorough community health surveys every few years.
 Then, we assess the results and form a community health improvement plan.

 To achieve our goals, FDRHPO relies heavily on strong partnerships with the North Country community.

-In 2013, we convened the North Country Health Compass Partners to assist and inform our work around population health.
-The North Country Health Compass Partners is a collaborative of local hospitals, public health agencies, behavioral healthcare providers, prevention councils, education institutions, insurance providers and community-based organizations.
-The group meets monthly to discuss, brainstorm and review the community’s population health priorities.
+In 2013, we convened North Country Health Compass Partners to assist and inform our work around population health in Jefferson, Lewis, and St. Lawrence counties.
+North Country Health Compass Partners is a collaborative of local hospitals, public health agencies, behavioral healthcare providers, prevention councils, education institutions, insurance providers, and community-based organizations.
+The group meets monthly to discuss, brainstorm, and review the community’s population health priorities.

 If you have questions about FDRHPO’s population health priorities or initiatives, our population health team can help you out!
 Get to know us below to see who might be your best contact.